-- As of 2 Nov 2021: - All clients are strongly encouraged to book an appointment, but walk-ins are permitted for below: - first doses for anyone meeting age-eligibility (born in 2009 or earlier) - second doses for anyone at least 28 days/4 weeks after their first dose - third doses for those eligible (moderately-severely immunocompromised), at least 28 days/4 weeks after second dose - Walk-ins are, in general, not permitted for: - booster doses - If a client arrives without an appointment and is eligible to receive a booster dose, refer/assist them to the provincial booking system.
-If they are very unlikely to book an appointment and return (e.g. unable to navigate system or difficult to return to site), provide booster dose as walk-in if supply/capacity permits - The brand of mRNA vaccine provided for walk-in second dose should follow Question 1.3 below (default is same brand provided for first dose unless that brand is not readily available, use of it would result in wastage, or it is reserved for another population e.g. Pfizer for 12-17 year olds, booked appointments for dose 2). - Sites need to ensure they reserve daily vaccine supply for booked appointments, including matching brands for dose 2 appointments. - If unable to accommodate walk-in doses, ask client to return at a later date and/or refer/assist them to the provincial booking system.
+- All clients are strongly encouraged to book an appointment, but walk-ins are permitted for adult/adolescent doses (ie. not pediatric doses) below: - o first doses for anyone meeting age-eligibility (at least 12 years old) - second doses for anyone at least 28 days/4 weeks after their first dose - third doses for those eligible (moderately-severely immunocompromised), at least 28 days/4 weeks after second dose - Walk-ins are, in general, not permitted for: - $\circ \quad \text{booster doses} \quad$ - If a client arrives without an appointment and is eligible to receive a booster dose, refer/assist them to the provincial booking system.
+If they are very unlikely to book an appointment and return (e.g. unable to navigate system or difficult to return to site), provide booster dose as walk-in if supply/capacity permits - Pediatric doses - At pediatric (ie. 5-11) specific clinics: - No walk-ins for pediatric doses - If supply/capacity permits, facilitate first-dose walk-ins for those age 12 and up (ie. adolescent/adult dosage). - Second and third doses do not need to be offered, but can be provided by site discretion - The brand of mRNA vaccine provided for walk-in second dose should follow Question 1.3 below (default is same brand provided for first dose unless that brand is not readily available, use of it would result in wastage, or it is reserved for another population e.g. Pfizer Comirnaty for 12-17 year olds, booked appointments for dose 2). - Sites need to ensure they reserve daily vaccine supply for booked appointments, including matching brands for dose 2 appointments. - If unable to accommodate walk-in doses, ask client to return at a later date and/or refer/assist them to the provincial booking system.